stateright/stateright.github.io/md-src/comparison-with-tlaplus.md

 - the resource mangers are ready to start a transaction;
 - the sole transaction manager is ready to start a transaction;
-- the transaction manager's view of each resource manager indicates that none have prepared for a transaction yet;
+- the transaction manager's view of each resource manager indicates that none have indicated that they are preparing a transaction;
 - and the network is an empty set.

 Note that set semantics provide an ideal model for a network in this case